GeneZC/StarK/README.md

 ### GLUE Data

-Get GLUE data through the [link](https://github.com/nyu-mll/jiant/blob/master/scripts/download_glue_data.py) and put it to the corresponding directory.
+Get GLUE data through the [link](https://github.com/nyu-mll/jiant/blob/master/scripts/download_glue_data.py) and put them to the corresponding directories.
 For example, MRPC dataset should be placed into `datasets/mrpc`.

 ### Training & Evaluation